Bridging Grants - Frequently Asked Questions

 Matching Funds - contribution levels

-It is a requirement that the partners will collectively contribute cash and/or in-kind totalling 50 per cent of the value of the grant applied for.
+It is a requirement that the partners will each make a contribution of cash and/or in-kind totalling 50 per cent of the value of the grant applied for.
 There is no upper limit on additional cash or in-kind funds that the applicants may apply to the project if deemed appropriate to do so.
 Cash and in-kind are treated as equal for the purposes of the Bridging Grants matching funds component.
-The proportion contributed by each partner (cash and/or in kind) is left to the Applicant to determine.
+The proportion contributed by each partner (cash and/or in kind) is left to the Applicant to determine but most must make a contribution.